SargeyWargey/Homoothya/Story/Drafts/Chapter_21.md

 But the shooting didn't stop.
 Couldn't stop.
 Had its own momentum now.

 I sank to my knees, my hands over my ears, but I couldn't block out the sounds.
 The gunfire.
 The screams.
-The ricochets singing off stone.
+The ricochets singing off the stone.

 And then a new sound.
 A deep grinding.
 Cracking.